xxh/xxh-plugin-prerun-vim/README.md

 Vim plugin for xxh.
 This is fork-ready repo: fork and add your settings to `vimrc` file.

+This is the demo plugin.
+We recommend to use [xxh-plugin-prerun-dotfiles](https://github.com/xxh/xxh-plugin-prerun-dotfiles) for the same goals.

 ## Install
 From xxh repo:
 ```